onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - Participant-intermediary will receive AUTOMATION_COMPOSITION_STATE_CHANGE message and sends AC-element details to participants
 - Each participant performs its designated job of removing instantiation data if not done in undeployment
 - Participant-intermediary will remove instantiation data
+- Each participant performs its designated job of delete

 Design of a PARTICIPANT_STATUS_REQ message
 ------------------------------------------